jxtngx/jxtngx/README.md

-# Justin (`jxtngx`)
+# JXTNGX

-I build **Cursor-first** labs and factories: learn a stack by typing it, or specify a product and let a Cursor team ship it.
+I build **Cursor-first** labs and factories: learn a skill/stack by typing it in a lab, or specify a product or task intent and let a Cursor team ship it in a factory.

-Trajectory: deep-learning contributor and developer advocate at [Lightning AI](https://lightning.ai) → **AI/ML engineer for applied AI and autonomy**.
+Trajectory: MS in AI → deep-learning contributor and developer advocate for PyTorch Lightning, LitGPT, and torchmetrics → AI/ML Engineer for applied AI and autonomy.

 Stack: [PyTorch](https://pytorch.org), [NVIDIA](https://www.nvidia.com), [Cursor](https://cursor.com), [Grok](https://grok.com), [LangChain](https://www.langchain.com) / [LangSmith](https://smith.langchain.com).

+Compute: [NVIDIA DGX Spark](https://www.nvidia.com/en-us/products/workstations/dgx-spark/) and M5 Max 48GB

 ---